rust-lang/reference/src/inline-assembly.md

 > Additionally, two asm blocks may not rely upon being adjacent in executable memory, even if they are adjacent in the source.

 > [!NOTE]
-> Local Labels (a decimal literal that doesn't solely consist of 0s and 1s) may be used freely if the asm block needs to define a label.
+> Local Labels (a decimal literal) may be used freely if the asm block needs to define a label.
+Due to a bug, literals that solely consist of 1s and 0s are not valid local labels.
 > See [The GNU AS Manual on Local Labels](https://sourceware.org/binutils/docs/as/Symbol-Names.html) for details on local labels.
 > It is not guaranteed that a local label defined in one asm block will be accessible from an adjacent asm block.